geographyclub/svgeo/README.md

 # svgeo

-Library of readymade maps in svg format for designers and developers.
+Library of svg basemaps -- for designers and developers.

 ## Downloads